 1957 The construction of the Park Avenue office complex, as well as centralized technology laboratories, an R&D test facility, and a technical library is completed.

-In order to retain its commanding position in the high-performance sheet market, a new Sendzimer sheet cold mill is installed.
+To retain its commanding position in the high-performance sheet market, a new Sendzimer sheet cold mill is installed.

 1958 The purchase of a 2000-ton Birdsboro forge press is needed to reduce billet conversion costs.
 The forge press proves to be very crucial to the growth of the wrought alloy operations during this period.